Storing, Accessing, and Displaying JSON Data in Local Storage

 JSON is a lightweight data format that uses key-value pairs to represent data.
 It’s easy for humans to read and write, and it’s easy for machines to parse and generate.
 Now here’s an example of a JSON object:

-Now to store JSON data in local storage, we first need to convert the JSON object into a string using JSON.stringify()
+Now to store JSON data in local storage, we first need to convert the JSON object into a string using JSON.stringify().
+Here’s how we can do that:

 In the example above: